dymmond/monkay/docs/specials.md

 ```

+## Manual extension setup

+Extensions can be added via the add_extension method.
+It has 2 keyword parameters:

+- use_overwrite (by default True): Use the temporary overwrite provided by with_extensions.
+Setting this to False is a shortcut to unapply via with_extensions.
+- on_conflict (by default "error"): Define what happens on a name conflict: error, keep (old extension), replace (with provided extension)

 ## Lazy settings setup

 Like when using a settings forward it is possible to activate the settings later by assigning a string, a class or an settings instance